-They are also quick and easy to make, gluten-free, Weight Watchers friendly (1 WW point on the blue plan) and make a great snack or appetizer!
+They are also quick and easy to make, gluten-free, Weight Watchers friendly and make a great snack or appetizer!
 It's world egg day today; how are YOU enjoying YOUR eggs?

 October 9 is World Egg Day, a global celebration of the small but mighty egg.
 This World Egg Day, Egg Farmers of Canada is pausing to celebrate the heroes and champions in our food industry that are working together to deliver the fresh, local, high-quality eggs that Canadians love.